2021 Tax Preparation Resources

-The filing deadline has been extended to Monday, May 17.
+The filing deadline is April 15.
 Because of the increased popularity of electronic tax filing, the IRS no longer sends out paper income tax packages to individual or business taxpayers.

-Also, due to budget cuts at the IRS, Heights Libraries will receive only a limited supply of select forms.
-We have the following forms at this time:
+- Due to budget cuts at the IRS, Heights Libraries will receive only a limited supply of federal 1040 forms and booklets.

-We are happy to print out tax forms for you at any branch.
+- We are happy to print out any tax forms for you at any branch.